 "Peeta," I call, shuffling over to the bed.
 "Peeta, wake up."

-Ever the heavy sleeper, he simply groaned and rolled over, pulling the blankets with him.
+Ever the heavy sleeper, he simply groans and rolls over, pulling the blankets with him.
 I grab them and yank them away, making him loudly protest.

 One eye opens, almost in a glare.
 He grunts.

 It takes him a moment to recognize what I've said, and when it comes together in his head it's as if lightning has struck him.
 He shoots out of bed, shoving his glasses on over his wide eyes, and he turns to me, grabbing my forearms and squeezing.
 "What?
 You're sure?"
 He touches my belly, as if he can make a contraction happen to prove it.
 It's almost comical, and I try not to laugh.

 "My water broke in the bathroom," I tell him, feeling oddly calm.
 "Go downstairs and get Mom."

 He nods rapidly and rushes out of the room, but not before kissing me full on the mouth.
 I giggle but its cut off by another contraction, this one a little more intense than the last, and I sit down on the edge of the bed, inhaling sharply through my nose.
 A few moments later, Peeta and my mother come into the room.
 My mother is smiling, sleep still covering her face, but Peeta is the exact opposite.
 He buzzes like a bee, anxiety and excitement pouring off of him in waves.
 My mother comes over to me and presses her hands to my belly, feeling around and smiling.

 "When was your last contraction?" she asks.
 I lean back, letting her feel around.